Registration for the 2026 Global Democracy Conference is now closed.

 Ali Mortell, Blue Rose Research

-2:30-3:45pm – Breakout Session Block 3 (choice of three concurrent sessions):
+NEW TIME 3:00-4:15pm – Breakout Session Block 3 (choice of three concurrent sessions):

 Option A | Pathways of Power Grabs: Confronting Autocracy at the Ballot Box in 2026

-What have been the comparative pathways towards power grabs by would-be-autocrats in Hungary, Brazil, and the United States, all countries with upcoming elections in 2026?
+What have been the comparative pathways towards power grabs by would-be-autocrats in Hungary, Brazil, and the United States, all countries with elections in 2026?
 How have these leaders strategized to reach and persuade voters to vote against their interests?
 What strategies and actions have contributed to connect with the public in order to beat back state capture across these cases?

 Presented by the German Marshall Fund